tobek/laminae/notes.md

 ### Relational, Situational, Happenings

 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LEP?)
+- <gpt>The ruins of an ancient civilization.
+The inhabitants share their ancestors’ obsession with perfecting a single simulation of a city, endlessly adapting it to reflect new scientific, cultural, and social insights.</gpt>
 - "new identity idea: asane (as opposed to insane). not crazy, just renouncing and revoking sanity Relieved face" https://twitter.com/sonyasupposedly/status/1463771414830325761
 - Audience independent utterance - the idealization of
 - Emotional etc content of micro actions?
 (NGP?)